DRIVER-EU/sumo-connector/README.md

 # Scenario
 Adter cloning the sumo-connector you will find a directory called acosta, which is the example scenario.
 This scenario is a part of the City Bologna in Italy.
 All the related simulation data can be found under the directory acosta.
 - Description
-  A intersection is closed in this scenario.
-A The test-bed will inform

-- Output
+    An intersection is closed in this scenario.
+The test-bed will first send the messages, defined in the respective Configuration.json, to start the simulation.
+After that, it will send the messages about the affected area, defined in the AffectedArea.json.
+Then the affected roads and the broken traffic lights will be identifed by SUMO.
+When the simulation time corresponds to the begin time of the event, th affected roads and traffic lights will be shut down.
+When the event is over, the closed roads and traffic lights will be reset.
-   The data (vehicle type, slope, speed, position and angle) for each single vehicle will be sent to the test-bed at each sample interval, defined in the Configuration.json under the directory acosta.
+    During the simulation, the data (vehicle type, slope, speed, position and angle) for each vehicle will be sent to the test-bed at each sample interval, defined in the Configuration.json.
 # Execution
 After the installation, you need to execute the sumo_connector.py and test_sumo_connector.py as well as to start the time service at the test-bed, which you set up.
+Before you start the scripts, you need to change the information about the host and the schema registry in both scripts.